Zipporah holds Seymour the Bear on a hospital bed before surgery.

 • Bumping into objects due to poor vision

-A young girl is examined for strabismus during a screening day in Vietnam
+A young girl is examined for strabismus during a screening day in Ethiopia.

 Treatment of Strabismus